MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

 Our ecosystem is built on three interconnected product pillars that form the foundation of our AI-native platform.
 These pillars represent the "brain" of the system.

-#### 1. PRO SEARCH ENG. x3: The Triple Engine of Discovery
+#### 1. Market Search Engine: The Triple Engine of Discovery
 -   **Vision & DNA**: Redefines search by combining three engines into one: Fast Search (keyword), Smart Search (semantic AI), and Deep Search (historical & predictive).
 It extends beyond listings into trends, history, and opportunity discovery.
--   **Current State**: The platform simulates this with the `/discover/search` endpoint.
-It uses basic keyword filtering.
+-   **Current State**: The platform simulates this with the `/me/discover` page.
+It uses basic keyword filtering for "Fast Search" and provides mock results for "Smart" and "Deep" searches to illustrate the concept.
 -   **Future Plan**:
     -   **Fast Search**: Will be powered by a dedicated search service like Elasticsearch or Algolia, indexed from our `projects_catalog`.
     -   **Smart Search**: Will use Gemini to interpret natural language queries (e.g., "villas with a private pool under AED 5M near a good school") and translate them into structured database queries.
 This will be powered by our embeddings pipeline.
     -   **Deep Search**: Will use AI models trained on historical data from the `Developer Archive` and our Knowledge Graph to answer predictive questions (e.g., "which off-plan projects have the highest potential ROI?").

-#### 2. ESTCHAT X3: The Conversational Frontline
+#### 2. SalesAgentChat AI: The Conversational Frontline
 -   **Vision & DNA**: Unifies all communication into a single, intelligent, and commercially productive stream.
 It engages users proactively, captures intent, and translates conversations into structured data.
--   **Current State**: Implemented as the `AI Assistant` in `/dashboard/assistant`.
+-   **Current State**: Implemented as the `AI Assistant` in `/me/assistant`.
 It can hold a conversation and has access to the user's chat history.
 -   **Future Plan**:
     -   **Deepen Integration**: The assistant will be given "tools" (Genkit tools) to directly interact with other platform services.
 For example, the command "rebrand my brochure" will trigger the `rebrandBrochure` flow directly.
-    -   **Proactive Engagement**: The assistant will monitor composite events from our rules engine and proactively offer suggestions or start workflows.
+    -   **Proactive Engagement**: The assistant will monitor composite events from our rules engine (`composite_event_rules.json`) and proactively offer suggestions or start workflows.
     -   **Multi-channel Deployment**: The same "brain" will power the embeddable website chatbot and integrations with WhatsApp and Instagram DMs.

-#### 3. MEGA LISTING PRO 2: The Unified Market Registry
+#### 3. AI Listing Portal: The Unified Market Registry
 -   **Vision & DNA**: Creates a single source of truth for real estate data by consolidating, verifying, and archiving all listings to eliminate noise and enforce accuracy.
--   **Current State**: The concept is represented by the `Market Library` (`/dashboard/tool/projects-finder`) and the `Developer Archive` (`/dev/archive`).
+-   **Current State**: The concept is represented by the `Market Library` (`/me/tool/projects-finder`) and the `Developer Archive` (`/gem/archive`).
 The data is currently sourced from mock files and basic scrapers.
 -   **Future Plan**:
     -   **Robust Ingestion**: Implement the full `DATA_INGESTION_POLICY.yml` using a dynamically scheduled Airflow DAG (`data-ingestion-dag.py`) controlled by our adaptive scheduler.
     -   **AI Verification & Knowledge Graph**: Use Gemini Vision and our Knowledge Graph (`knowledge_graph_schema.cypher`) to compare listings, flag duplicates, identify false pricing, and calculate a "quality score" for each property.
-    -   **Unified API**: Expose the clean, verified data from the Knowledge Graph through an internal API that all other tools (like `Market Reports` and `AI Price Estimator`) will use as their source of truth.
+    -   **Unified API**: Expose the clean, verified data from the Knowledge Graph through an internal API that all other tools (like `Market Reports` and `deal-analyzer`) will use as their source of truth.

 ## 2. Primary Data Sources & Ingestion